kalisio/kargo/README.md

 ![Kargo overview](https://raw.githubusercontent.com/kalisio/kargo/master/kargo-diagram.png)

-### Why use it ?
+### Why use kargo ?

-Using **kargo** you will be able to start a geospatial web services to deliver your data in a few minutes.
+Using **kargo**, you will be able to deliver your own data in a few minutes using open standards.
+Indeed, **kargo** relies on well known Open Sources geospatial solutions and take advantages of their strongest features.
+It is designed to be highly interoperable and could be easily extended.

-> Even if **kargo** let you configure and manage all the services using a single YAML file, we assume you are enough familiar with these tools to be able to customise their configurations in order to address your needs.
+> Even if **kargo** let you configure and manage all the services using a single YAML file, we assume you are enough familiar with the underlying technologies to be able to customise their configurations in order to address your needs.

 ## Installing kargo

 ### Prerequisites

 Installing **kargo** is quite easy.
 Howerver, you need to have a version of Docker Engine and Docker Compose installed supporting version 3 of compose file.

 If you already have these, congratulations !
-If not, please follow the instructions on https://docs.docker.com/engine/installation/ and https://docs.docker.com/compose/install/.
+If not, please follow the installation instructions on https://docs.docker.com/engine/installation/ and https://docs.docker.com/compose/install/.

-## Install kargo
+### Install kargo

 1. Clone the **kargo** repository in the directory of your choice